ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Protocol_Specification_en.md

 ## 1. Introduction
 ### 1.1.
 Physical layer

-**uWAVE** underwater acoustic modems support data pairing using the RS-232 physical layer standard for asynchronous interface (UART) with a 3.3V data line voltage.
+**uWave** underwater acoustic modems support data pairing using the RS-232 physical layer standard for asynchronous interface (UART) with a 3.3V data line voltage.
 The connection is made using a four-wire cable with Tx (transmitter), Rx (receiver), Vcc (power) and GND (ground) wires.
 Without the use of additional repeaters and interface converters, the maximum cable length, for which the correct operation of the interface is guaranteed, is no more than 2 meters.